Learn what labor percentage is and how to calculate it.

 Companies with several departments or locations should be aware that particular size, location and efficiency will create a difference in the wage percentages, which is why it is not unusual for the wage percentage to fluctuate a lot between companies within the same chain or franchise.

-In order to help you get started with measuring and optimizing your labor rate, we wrote a blog with tips and tricks which you can implement immediately.
+In order to help you get started with measuring and optimizing your labor percentage, we wrote a blog with tips and tricks which you can implement immediately.